"Alphabet"? "Syllabary"? How to categorise sign language writing systems? A Proposal.

 It is interesting to note that featural systems are far more frequent in sign languages than spoken languages.

-The majority phonetic writing systems (alphabets, abugidas, abjads and syllabries) for spoken languages evolved from logographies, that then used a rebus principle (i.e. "sounds like Ox") and then those characters became simplified with time.
+The majority phonetic writing systems (alphabets, abugidas, abjads and syllabries) for spoken languages evolved from logographies via the use of the rebus principle (i.e. "sounds like Ox") and then those characters became simplified with time.
 Thus they had no reason nor opportunity to be featural.
 It is only few systems such as Hangul (Korean), that had a distinct moment of artificial creation, which employ this tactic.

 Sign languages writing systems, on the other hand, are all-bar-one (Handtalk Pictographs) artificial inventions.
-Additionally, as visual languages - they offer an easier way to depict them featurally - simply by drawing the hands, body-parts and lines of motion involved in a sign - as opposed to spoken languages wherein the sound is not visual and the way of making the sound is often a mouth position with no immediately obvious representation.
+Additionally, as visual languages - they offer an easier way to depict them featurally - simply by drawing the hands, body-parts and lines of motion involved in a sign.
+To depict sounds is harder, as you either have to reach for abstract representation, or depict the mouth/vocal tract.

 Comments